kyma-project/busola/components/react/README.md

 This application is a ReactJS component library for the Kyma, based on the [component-library-starter](https://github.com/alanbsmith/component-library-starter).

+You can see the components and their properties on the [Console](https://kyma-project.github.io/console) page.

 ## Usage

 To import the library into an application, run the following command: